 Shortly after noon I caught a bus from Union Station into the downtown.
 I forgot to put a mask on because as soon as I got on the bus, a visitor started talking to me.
 I didn't want to be rude, so chatted.
 It wasn't until I got off the bus that I realized I had neglected to wear a mask.

-d me off at 6th and Pike, and I waited to transfer to a #10 up to Capitol Hill.
+The bus dropped me off at 6th and Pike, and I waited to transfer to a #10 up to Capitol Hill.
 It didn't take long.
 I put a mask on and got on the bus.
 No one paid much attention to me because there were plenty of people on the bus clearly heading to Group Health.
 Canes, walkers, etc.

 Once off the bus, I pulled off the mask and headed into the hospital.